KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/07-divine-child-chosen-one.md

 **Core Glyphic Sequence:**
 `🛤️ → C↓→E → 🔶▽ → ◎✦`
-*(From the Theonic stratum, centropic radiance moves declivously into embodiment, becomes actualized in matter, and is revealed as a coherent emergent force within the world-node.)*
+*(From the Theonic stratum, Centropic Radiance moves declivously into Embodiment, is Actualized in Matter, and appears within the World-Node as a Coherent Emergent Force.)*

 ---